TeamRizu/outfox-wiki/content/user-guide/config/folders.md

 ## AdditionalFolders

-AdditionalFolders is like the above, except they can contain any of the usual content subdirectories like so;
+AdditionalFolders is like the above, except they can contain any of the other content subdirectories like so;

 ```
 D:\OutFoxExtra